 Friday was interview day.
 Both the interviews came and went really quickly.
 Neither felt like they went as I expected but it’s nice to have actually had some interest in me feel like I am getting somewhere.
 One good thing that came out of the interviews was meeting a really nice guy called Alan who also had interviews at both the places I did.
 We only had 15 minutes between us for both interviews.
 We got chatting after our first interview and spent the whole time (3 hours) between the two swapping life stories and generally chatting about life.
 He even gave me a lift from the first interview to the second, which was greatly appreciated, so thanks Alan.

 Friday evening was fun.
 I live with 2 Brazilian ladies who wanted to watch a film in Portuguese.
 For the sheer heck of it I decided to stay and watch the film with them even though there were no subtitles.
 It was great fun trying to make sense of the film and by all accounts I did a pretty good job of keeping track of the plot with the occasional input from the ladies.
-I love doing random things like this, it’s interesting to try and I’d encourage anyone to do it at least once in their lives.
-What’s great is if it doesn’t make sense you can make up your own plot which can be anything you like.
-Try it and see what you think.

-Aside from watching a film with the girls I also sent off my first article for approval by Moving2Canada.
+Aside from watching a film with the ladies I also sent off my first article for approval by Moving2Canada.
 I won’t be able to post it on here due to the website’s publishing rules but if it is accepted I will certainly put a link up so you can read it.
 Keep posted for updates and make sure to subscribe to my blog (sign up form on the right hand sidebar if you’re on a laptop or at the bottom of the page if using a mobile).

 Yesterday was a great day.
-As I mentioned earlier in this post I connected with a couple of guys through a keto group I am part of on Facebook, and yesterday I met up with one of the guys for brunch.
+As I mentioned earlier in this post I connected with a couple of guys through a Keto group I am part of on Facebook, and yesterday I met up with one of the guys for brunch.
 Meeting Rick was really good, he’s such a down to earth guy with great amounts of knowledge and enthusiasm about keto.
 We had a really tasty brunch and exchanged stories about how we came across this different way of eating.
-He offered to help me in whatever he can, which is hugely appreciated and I will certainly taking up his offer.
+He offered to help me in whatever way he can, which is hugely appreciated and I will certainly taking up his offer.
 It turns out he’s also one of the administrators for the group we are both part of so it’s great to have such an influential person as a friend and contact.

 The afternoon was equally as fun as my morning meeting Rick.
 I met up with the coffee club group I joined 2 weeks ago, see my post about it here.
 I didn’t go last week as I came down feeling pretty rough after watching the rugby in the morning, which there was no good reason for.
 The group is made up of a diverse range of people, both age and life background wise.
 There’s an interesting mix of people from native Canadians through to immigrants from all over the world.